 If you were married by common law marriage and move to a state that does not recognize common law marriages, you will still have to obtain a legal divorce in that state, just as if you were ceremonially married.
 This is because of the fact that all states recognize opposite-sex marriages from other states, including common law marriages.
 When you move to another state, you are still married, and must obtain a legal divorce if you choose to end the marriage.

 There are several different scenarios in which state common law marriage laws will figure prominently, such as when couples move across state lines.
 For instance, you may be considering a divorce but don't know whether your union is legally considered a marriage in the first place.
-If you have questions about the common law marriage laws of your state, it's a good idea to contact an experienced family law attorney today for clarity and peace of mind.
+If you have questions about the common law marriage laws of your state, it's a good idea to contact an experienced family law attorney near you.